 AN ABBREVIATED HISTORY

-OF CREATIVE FINANCING
+OF CREATIVE FINANCING AND

-The first forms of financing was seller financing.
+The first form of financing was seller financing.
 The buyer would buy personal property or real property and pay the seller on an installment basis.
 Over time lending houses grew up, and purchase mortgages developed.
 Lending was local, done by bankers who knew what the land was worth and whether it was being properly managed.

 The typical real estate mortgage in the United States was an interest-only loan with the full balance due in five years.
+Buyers set up bank accounts as a sinking fund to save up the money to pay off the mortgage after five years.
+When banks failed in 1929, buyers still owed their mortgages, but their savings accounts were lost.

 During the Great Depression, the United States government institutionalized the 30-year fixed interest rate mortgage.
+Federal deposit insurance was introduced to get people to put their money into the banks.

-As a result of our Great Recession, there are many properties on the market for bargain prices.
+As a result of our recent Great Recession, there are many properties on the market for bargain prices.
 But it is harder than it has ever been to get financing.
 The solution is not to get new financing.
 Instead use the seller’s existing financing.
 Do a lease-option or a lease with commitment to purchase or a wrap-around deed of trust transaction.

 I got into real estate law back in 1980, when interest rates were the highest anyone can remember.
 Vietnam War deficit financing had pumped up the economy.
 Nixon had taken the country off the gold standard in 1971.
 The price of oil had gone through the roof.
 There was inflation at 13.5% per year and recession at the same time.
 It was called “stagflation.”
 Paul Volker took a sledge hammer to the economy, raising interest rates to the point where Jimmy Carter lost the election and home mortgage rates were in the teens.